 MediaGuard is HUMAN’s pre-bid solution for detecting advertising fraud.
 By using information from the OpenRTB Bid object to make real-time predictions about the validity of each ad impression you receive, MediaGuard returns a recommendation to bid or not bid on each ad request, which you can then incorporate into your bidding logic.

-You can deploy MediaGuard in tandem with FraudSensor to receive additional post-bid data collected by FraudSensor is used to improve MediaGuard’s predictive models.
+MediaGuard must be deployed in tandem with FraudSensor.
+The post-bid data collected by FraudSensor is used to improve MediaGuard’s predictive models.
 When used at the same time, the combination of FraudSensor and MediaGuard creates a personalized traffic ecosystem that grants you access to the full range of HUMAN’s insight and analysis.

 How MediaGuard works

 Every time MediaGuard scans an individual bid request, HUMAN returns a decision about that request.
 Our decision is distilled into a single data point that predicts whether the impression is valid or invalid.
 You can then incorporate this data point into your bidding process to automatically determine whether to bid on each specific ad impression.